New York couple missing 12 days, didn't return from Dominican Republic trip, family says

 Orlando Moore and his girlfriend, Portia Ravenelle, left for the Dominican Republic on March 23 and were supposed to return March 27, Moore's sister, Lashay Turner, told NBC New York.

-The couple, from Mount Vernon about an hour north of New York City, had parked their car at Newark Liberty International Airport in New Jersey before their flight, and family members said the vehicle is still there.
+The couple, from Mount Vernon north of New York City, had parked their car at Newark Liberty International Airport in New Jersey before their flight, and family members said the vehicle is still there.

 Turner said officials in the Dominican Republic said the couple didn't make their flight after checking out of their hotel in Samana.